MicrosoftDocs/Advertising-docs/Advertising/adsua/bing-ads/hlp_BA_CONC_Audiences_CustomerMatch.md

 1. Choose the membership duration and description (optional), and then select **Next**.
 1. Preview the changes and then select **Apply changes** to start the upload.

+Customer match lists are ready to be associated with campaigns and ad groups 48 hours after upload.
 ## Associate the audience with campaigns and ad groups

 Customer lists are just one of our [audience targeting options](./hlp_BA_CONC_Audiences_Options.md).
 Once you have created or selected an audience, you need to associate it with an ad group or campaign, or with multiple ad groups or campaigns.
 The association can increase bids for, target, or exclude the people included in your audience.